Land of the Free (film)

 Land of the Free is a 1998 American thriller film directed by Jerry Jameson and starring William Shatner, Jeff Speakman and Lisa Darr.

 Plot summary

-William Shatner plays the role of Aidan Carvell, (William Shatner) is a businessman running for Congress as an independent candidate with a broad libertarian agenda.
+William Shatner plays the role of Aidan Carvell, a businessman running for Congress as an independent candidate with a broad libertarian agenda.
 Unknown to the public, Carvell is training and arming a militia force.
 Carvell's political campaign manager Frank Jennings (Jeff Speakman) is persuaded by the FBI to assist them in indicting Carvell for treason.
 Carvell sets out to punish Jennings for this betrayal, requiring Jennings to fight for his own safety as well as that of his family.